 Data from the water surface

 We deployed a Turner Designs C3 fluorometer in a water intake onboard the Victoria Clipper ferry.
-The sensor provides measurements of:
+This instrument is now offline awaiting upgrades in a new boat.
+It will be back in service soon.
+Ususally, the sensor provides measurements of:

 - Chlorophyll fluorescence (to monitor algae abundance).